Accessibility & E-learning Insights From Barclays

 At Skillcast we’ve learned a lot from working with Barclays.
 It has opened our own eyes up to how we can do more to create innovative and engaging e-learning content that is accessible for all.
 Here’s what Emanuela had to say:

-First of all, what are the current priorities within Barclays regarding accessibility at the moment?
+First of all, what are the Barclays current priorities regarding accessibility at the moment?

 Accessibility is particularly important here at Barclays because one of our ambitions is to become the most accessible and inclusive company.
 It needs to be at the heart of everything we do, including products and services that we build and offer to our clients, our customers, and our colleagues too.